jaapmurre/CentiTF/README.md

 Both in NodeJS and in the browser, you must of course first determine and then use the correct path to the CentiTS file!

 Output will be sent to the console by default.
-When using CentiTS in the browser, report output can be redirected to the webpage with a bridging function (see below and the 'index.html' file in the root for an example).
+When using CentiTF in the browser, report output can be redirected to the webpage with a bridging function (see below and the 'index.html' file in the root for an example).

 To try out CentiTF, we assume that you want to test the following two functions: